CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ---

-And finally the user might want to gather stats from the OF devices as depicted in figure 4
+And finally the user might want to gather stats from the OF devices as depicted in Figure 4

 ![](https://github.com/CiscoDevNet/OpenDaylight-Openflow-App/blob/Vagrant-setup/Vagrant/img/statistics.png)